 The Real Returns of the Lifetime ISA (LISA)

-The Lifetime ISA is a savings product designed for first time house buyers and those entering retirement.
+The Lifetime ISA is a savings vehicle available in the UK designed for first time house buyers and those preparing for retirement.
 In this article I will provide a comprehensive guide to the Lifetime ISA and be realistic about the real returns when you include the government bonus and any interest paid.

 - Lifetime ISA Guide